ShredVision/User-ToS/README.md

 Shred Vision reserves the right to modify our services and these Terms at any time.
 We will notify you of any significant changes to these Terms or our services.

 7. Communication
-By using our services, you agree to receive communications from us, including emails, about service updates, promotional offers (opt outs available), and feedback on your videos.
+By using our services, you agree to receive communications from us, including emails, about service updates, promotional offers (opt-outs available), and feedback on your videos.

 8. Disclaimers and Limitations of Liability
 Shred Vision provides its services on an "as is" and "as available" basis.
 We do not guarantee that our services will be free of errors or interruptions.
 We shall not be liable for any indirect, incidental, special, or consequential damages resulting from the use of our services.